themattinthehatt/rlvm/README.md

 The RLVM optimizes model parameters using [Mark Schmidt's](http://www.cs.ubc.ca/~schmidtm/) minFunc package, which is located in the `lib` directory and should work out of the box.
 If not you may need to run the mexAll.m file from the `lib/minFunc_2012` directory.

-*Update!*
+### Update!

-This branch contains version 2.0, which contains the following features:
+This is the branch for version 2.0, which contains the following new features:
 - autoencoder can now contain an arbitrary number of layers
 - refactoring of model structure makes managing large models easier
 - stimulus subunits can now be shared across cells

+v2.0 is still not fully tested or documented.
+See the master branch for the most recent stable version.